alexthehaszard/COSC349_A2/README.md

     docker-compose -f docker-compose.yml up

-- MariaDB database, this is initialized with the name JobList and the sql file in /docker-entrypoint-initdb.d will be run to initialize the tables.
+- MariaDB database, this is initialized with the name JobList and all sql files (in alphabetical order) in /docker-entrypoint-initdb will be run to initialize the tables.

 - Adminer admin panel, can be accessed by viewing localhost:8080